 Where We Started

-AMPS believes that higher education is the surest path to future success for poor families, and that having high expectations of all students is an absolute necessity.
+AMPS believes that higher education is the surest path to future success for low-income families and that having high expectations of all students is an absolute necessity.
 Drawing the best out of every student takes immense effort from the teachers, families, administrators, and students; but the results are well worth it.
 We understand that some of the keys to getting the best from each student requires schools to have; high expectations, highly effective teachers, academic rigor, professional development, and stakeholder commitments.

 Oakland Charter Academy (OCA)